magynhard/rvm-windows/README.md

 As there is no RVM.io available for native windows, but only for POSIX by Cygwin, this is a complete reimplementation of rvm.io features for native MS Windows.

-> Pre alpha project template
+> Pre alpha project template.
+>
+> Our goal is not to 100% reimplement all features of rvm.io, but the most important and common ones.
+And maybe add some special Windows related stuff.

 # Table of contents